Arrest, Booking and Bail

 Three Ways to Post Bail

-Posting bail can be accomplished in three ways: through a bail bondsman (most popular), cash bail, or a property bond.
+Posting bail can be accomplished in three ways: through a bail bond with the help of a bail bondsman (most popular), cash bail, or a property bond.

-The second way: Posting cash bail can be quickly accomplished by providing a cashier’s check to the San Diego County Sheriff jail facility in the full amount of the bail.
+Posting cash bail, an alternative to posting bail though a bail bondsman, can be quickly accomplished by providing a cashier’s check to the San Diego County Sheriff jail facility in the full amount of the bail.
 The entire amount of the bail is generally refundable.
 Persons posting bail, especially cash bail, must be prepared to prove that all of the cash used to post the bail was not derived from a felonious source.
 In some cases, cash bail may also be subject to forfeiture.
+Contact a reputable San Diego bail attorney if you have questions or to learn more.

 When to Post Bail

-Whether and when to post bail is a very important decision, unless you have unlimited resources and cannot spend even one day in jail, under any circumstance.
-Most people are concerned about money and all people are concerned with avoiding even one extra day in jail.
+Unless you have unlimited resources, whether and when to post bail is a very important decision.
+Most defendants are concerned about money and all people are concerned with avoiding even one extra day in jail.
 So what if you were to be advised that a court may reasonably lower your bail from $100,000.00 to $10,000.00 at the first court hearing?
-Would you spend the money now or wait in jail a couple days for the chance to save quite a bit of your money?
+Would you spend the money now or wait in jail a couple of days for the chance to save quite a bit of money?
 Once you post bail with a bail bondsman, for example, your non-refundable bail premium is gone.
-So do not hesitate to contact us for guidance on whether and when you should post bail.
+It’s a tough decision to make, so do not hesitate to contact us for guidance on whether and when you should post bail.

 Release on Own Recognizance